sandpiper-toolchain/sandplover/docs/source/reference/utils/index.rst

 The package has some more miscellaneous functions and utilities that are made publicly available.

-The functions are defined in ``deltametrics.utils``.
+The functions are defined in ``sandplover.utils``.

 Utility functions
 =================

-.. currentmodule:: deltametrics.utils
+.. currentmodule:: sandplover.utils

 .. autofunction:: curve_fit
 .. autofunction:: coordinates_to_segments